EijiDevs/EijiDevs/README.md

 <h3 align="center">"Not everyone can become a great artist; but a great artist can come from anywhere"</h3>

-- 🔭 I’m currently working as a freelancer for **Lanix ERP S.A**.
-Where I'm developing software solutions specialized in ERP systems for small and medium-sized companies in Chile.
+- 🔭 Freelancer for Lanix ERP S.A and Koop Studios S.P.A.
+My work spans various software solutions, including web-based ERP systems, applications, websites, web services, and game development for medium and large enterprises in Chile and Western Europe.
-- 🌱 I’m currently learning about **React** and **Artificial Intelligence**
+- 🌱 I’m currently learning about **React** and **Cloud Computing**.
 - ☁️ I've keen interest in starting my own startup.
 I'm passionate about Entrepreneurship.❤️
-- 💬 Ask me about **Software Arquitecture** (I like it a lot although I'm not the best).
+- 💬 Ask me about **Videogames** (I like it a lot although I'm not the best).
 - 📷 In addition to computer science and problem solving, I am also a passionate film maker and designer. 🖌️ (Although none of my projects have been published yet.)
 - 👨‍🏫 I am looking to collaborate in **Programming teaching, interesting ideas and interesting projects in the Startup world**.
 - 📫 Feel free to reach me out **bestebanperafan@gmail.com**